 Another difference is that the MQ Challenge concerns itself with dense polynomials; i.e.\ with polynomials where almost all monomials of degree at most two have a nonzero coefficient.
 The polynomials that appear for us are less dense than that.
 In particular, no linear terms appear.
 We still believe that denseness is a reasonable comparison. \end{remark}

-For explaining Table \ref{problem-size} let us go over one of its entries in detail.
+To explain Table \ref{problem-size}, let us go over one of its entries in detail.
 The three-variable potentials describing the singularities $Q_{10}$ and $E_{14}$ are known to be orbifold equivalent \cite{NRC}.
 Explicitly, they are given by $f_{E_{14}} = x^4 + y^3 + x z^2$ and $f_{Q_{10}} = u^4 w + v^3 + w^2$ respectively.

 The matrix factorization testifying that is given by

 as a $\mathbb{Q}$-graded module over $T = \mathbbm{k}[x,y,z,u,v,w]$.
 That implies that $d_Q$'s entries have gradings given by the following matrix:

 Following the procedure from the last section, this results in the variables $c_1,\cdots,c_{106}$ to describe the most general version of $d_Q$ with these gradings.